Skip to content

 git sparse-checkout disable

-Pause and predict: If you have a sparse checkout configured to only show services/payment-gateway, and you run git commit -a -m "update", will Git accidentally commit changes that someone else made to services/inventory-api that you recently pulled?
+Pause and predict: if you have a sparse checkout configured to only show services/payment-gateway, and you run git commit -a -m "update", will Git accidentally commit changes that someone else made to services/inventory-api after you pulled?
+The answer is no for ordinary pulled changes, because git commit -a records your staged or modified working tree changes, not every hidden path that changed upstream.
+The more important risk is the opposite: you may forget that a cross-service change requires paths outside your cone, so you should widen the cone before making repository-wide edits.

 Core Content: Starving the CI Pipeline: Shallow and Partial Clones